Wills, Trusts & Probate

 Frequently Asked Questions About Trusts in Atascadero

-What are the main benefits of setting up a trust in Atascadero?
+What are the main benefits of creating a trust in Atascadero?

-How does a trust avoid probate in California?
+How does a trust help avoid probate in California?

 Can I change my trust after it is created?

-How often should I review my trust documents?
+How often should I review or update my trust documents?

 What happens if I become incapacitated without a trust?